 All fiberglass parts come out of a glass-smooth mold with a less than a glass-smooth surface.
-That's fine if you are going to paint it red or white.
+That's fine if you are going to paint it.
 If you want an ultra smooth and shiny black shield it needs to be polished.
 You could do this yourself by sanding the shield with 2000 wet/dry and polishing with 3M's Finessett II white fine polishing compound.
 Or you could simply sand and clear coat it, too.
-If you want my glass guy's to do it 'at-cost' labor charge--it's 45 bucks.
+If you want me to sand and polish it—I will.

 |S&H (carton, handling & freight cost)|